 Size and camper fit is just one of the many details you’ve got to think about when you’re choosing an RV antenna.
 Keep these key factors in mind as you shop and make a decision about which antenna is the best match for your needs.

 An outdoor antenna is installed on the outside of your RV or home.
 This type picks up reception better than others because it has the most exposure to outside signals.
 Most RV owners choose outdoor antennas for their TV viewing.
 One problem is that branches and leaves can interrupt the signal; however, you can simply remove the obstructions to take care of the issue.
 These antennas tend to be bulky but offer good range.

 An indoor antenna tends to be smaller and has less range.
 However, even though the range is smaller, it's more convenient because you don't have to worry about clearing tree debris from its path.
 You can keep an indoor antenna on your TV, but it may not provide high-definition programming or as many channels as an outdoor antenna.

 Satellite TV Service Antenna

-You need to subscribe to a satellite service such as DirecTV or Dish Network to use this type of RV antenna.
+You need to subscribe to a satellite service such as DirecTV or DISH Network to use this type of RV antenna.
 This is a great option if you already pay for this type of service.
 Satellite antennas provide excellent reception, allowing you to watch your favorite programs whenever you want.
 Simply bring a portable receiver with you to access the channels.

 UHF/VHF/Digital & HDTV Antenna

-allows you to receive several UHF and VHF signals.
+Most people use this type of antenna for their RV.
+The best RV antenna for HDTV reception allows you to receive several UHF and VHF signals.
 They can pick up HD channels as well as stations such as FOX and ABC.
 Simply turn on the TV and scan for channels.
 The best RV digital TV antenna can pick up both UHF (channels 14 to 51) as well as VHF (channels 2 to 13).
 Some antennas can pick up one or the other but not both.

 RV Antenna Pricing